Improving Genetic Diversity for the Stabyhoun

 You will also learn your dogs mitochondrial makeup, and if a male, their Y haplotype as well.
 "Dogs of the same breed share similarities in their mtCR sequence, even if the sequences are not identical.
 This shows that it is necessary to collect multiple individuals from the same breed to build a thorough database of mtCR polymorphisms.
 Also purebred and mixed breed individuals can be combined into one database.
 The same is true for dogs from separate geographic locations. " ¹

-Please note, it will be continual and cross-the-board testing that will be most valuable to our breed, not overnight insight -- these tests are mostly for learning trends and to hopefully discover the markers for Stabyhoun specific diseases not yet known.
+Please note, it will be continual and cross-the-board testing that will be most valuable to our breed -- these tests are mostly for learning trends and to hopefully discover the markers for Stabyhoun specific diseases not yet known.
 Other than for a specific gene like coat color or a known mutation like vWD, you will not really have an "AHA moment" from your individual dog's data.
-Mostly, at this time, it ie a fishing expedition.
+Mostly, at this time, it is a fishing expedition.
 But we do hope to catch a BIG FISH!
+One very interesting piece of information will be the actual COI of your dog, based on the chromosome level analysis -- many dogs are actually 10% less inbred than statistics would think!
+Good news, but we still have a long way to go.

 What else can I do to help the breed?